umd-dslam/SLOG/README.md

 ```
 $ build/client txn examples/read_sh.1.json
 ```
 Below is the result of the read transaction.
-Notice that the key-value pairs are from the readset.
+Note that this time, the key-value pairs are from the readset.
 ```
 Transaction ID: 2000
 Status: COMMITTED